crillab/metrics/docs/md/wallet.md

 #### The Statistic Table

-The first one permits us to show a global overview of the results.
-The main **statistic table** permits to show these statistics:
+The first one allows to show a global overview of the results through the following statistics:

 - `count` is the number of solved inputs for a given experiment-ware.
 - `sum` is the time taken by the experiment-ware to solve (or not) inputs (including timeout inputs).
-- `PARx` is equivalent to `sum` but gives a penalty of `x` times the timeout to failed experiments.
+- `PARx` is equivalent to `sum` but adds a penalty of `x` times the timeout to failed experiments (*PAR* stands for *Penalised Average Runtime*).
 - `common count` is the number of inputs commonly solved by all the experiment-wares.
 - `common sum` is the time taken to solve the commonly solved inputs.
 - `uncommon count` corresponds to the number of inputs solved by an experiment-ware less the common ones (the common ones could be considered as easy inputs).